Get

 Why Do Border Collies Paw at You?

-We talked earlier about some of the ways that Border Collies will show their affection, and pawing at you is one of the most common.
-For that reason, we wanted to quickly look more deeply at this Border Collie method of showing affection because it’s not always to show you they like you.
+We talked earlier about ways Border Collies will show their affection, and pawing at you is one of the most common.
+For that reason, we wanted to look more deeply at this Border Collie method of showing affection because it’s not always to show you they like you.

 Pawing at you anywhere is a sign that your Border loves you, but it can also be a sign of other things.
-For example, if your BC is anxious, it will paw at you for attention and to calm its nerves.
+For example, if your BC is anxious, they will paw at you for attention and to calm their nerves.
 Some Border Collies will paw at you for other reasons, including when they want a treat, need to go potty, or want to play.
-Lastly, if your Border is in pain from an accident, injury, or illness, it might also paw at you to try and communicate the problem and get help.
+Lastly, if your Border is in pain from an accident, injury, or illness, they might paw at you to communicate the problem and get help.
+If you would have a hard time figuring out what is bothering your Border Collie, calling your vet is one of the best ways to get advice.

 Border collie and nova scotia duck tolling retriever by the Brandenburg Gate in Berlin Germany